PigeonPack/PigeonPack/readme.txt

 = Email Sending Limits =

 Every web host and SMTP provider has limits on the numbers of messages that can be sent from their systems.
 Please check with your web host or SMTP provider to verify their email limit policy.
 This is important to ensure you setup the plugin properly to prevent your customers from missing emails.
-If you anticipate sending large amount of email campaigns, there are services out there that you can use with Pigeon Pack, such as Amazon's Simple Email Server (SES).
+If you anticipate sending large amount of email campaigns, there are services out there that you can use with Pigeon Pack, such as Amazon's Simple Email Service (SES).
 Amazon SES lets you send bulk and transactional email to customers in a quick and cost-effective manner.

 = What are the minimum requirements for Pigeon pack? =